stephenlb/quantum-ml/readme.md

 ![Figure 1](media/quantum-ml-vs-classical-ml-1.png)

-This second figure shows similar results.
+This second figure shows pretty much the same results.
-Note that the Quantum converges more quickly.
+Note that the Quantum converges more quickly than the classical in both training graphs.

 ![Figure 2](media/quantum-ml-vs-classical-ml-2.png)

 As you can see, the QSVM outperforms the Classical SVM.
 This happens most of the time.
 The RNG nature of initial weights may change the outcome.

+More PNG image results are in the `./media` directory.

 ## Try it out